 Element (Container): Item

 General rule: <TEXT>

 Text formal rules

-1. In all contexts

 Numbering properties Autonumber format: \b\t

 When no paragraph format is specified, the default format Body is used.
 Note that because case is significant in format tags, body in the example is not the same as the tag Body.